dlee3/Github-Repo-Listings/README.md

           repo info is saved.
         - I would build out the interface some more.
 Like adding more repo info, more views, and more fancy stuff.
+        - I would fix the current Github model to only keep the current top 100.
+As the code is, when there's a change in the top 100 repos it would end up adding the new repos and keeping the old repos.
+This should be changed to look and see if there's a diff in the top 100 and discard the ones that have fallen out of the top and then add the new ones.